bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This metadata is the title that will be displayed in the preview on the social media platform.

-It\'s important to note that this value should reflect the content of the individual web page and not the website as a whole.
+It&apos;s important to note that this value should reflect the content of the individual web page and not the website as a whole.

 On the second meta tag, I add the property attributes and set its value